Senate Bylaws

 4.2.1 Ballots will be distributed upon the approval of ballot content, form, and timeline by the Election Committee.

-4.2.2 Nominees will confirm their willingness to serve with the senate administrative assistant and the Senate Election Committee within 7 calendar days after the close of the nomination period, in order to be placed on the ballot and have their information placed on the Senate Voter Information Page.
+4.2.2 Nominees will confirm their willingness to serve with the senate administrative assistant and the Senate Election Committee within 7 calendar days after the close of the nomination period, in order to be placed on the ballot or have their information placed on the Senate Voter Information Page.

 4.2.3 The Senate Assistant will establish and maintain a voter information page on the Senate Website where the following information will be posted: